bayesmix-dev/bayesmix/README.md

 **Warning**: make sure you have a recent version of `cmake` installed (at least 3.20.x) or install `protobuf` beforehand (see the section for developers)!

-To install and use `bayesmix`, please clone this repository with the following command-line instruction:
+To install and use `bayesmix`, please `cd` to the folder to which you wish to install it, and clone this repository with the following command-line instruction:

 ```shell
 git clone --recurse-submodule git@github.com:bayesmix-dev/bayesmix.git
 ```

+Then, by using `cd bayesmix`, you will enter the newly downloaded folder.

 To build the executable for the main file `run_mcmc.cc`, please use the following list of commands: